89211208/Frameworks/Tutorials/01_Front-end.md

 10. Save and reload.

 - Done!!.
 We have finished preparing our Front-end.
-- The remaining thing is to connected with our back-end and preapre it to be deployed.
+- The remaining thing is to connect it with our back-end and preapre it to deploy it.

-For now zip everithing we have done today and submit it to e-classroom.
+For now zip everything we have done today and submit it to e-classroom/push it to the repo.
-Next session, in order to finish our project it's mandatory to finilize the back and the end accordigly to the previous tutorials.
+Next session, in order to finish our project it is mandatory to finilize the back-end accordigly to the previous tutorials.